survivejs/webpack-book/manuscript/output/02_multiple_pages.md

 ### Injecting a different script per page

-The question is, how to inject a different script per each page.
+The question is how to inject a different script per each page.
 In the current configuration, the same `entry` is shared by both.
-To solve the problem, you should move `entry` configuration to lower level and manage it per page.
+To solve the problem, you should move the `entry` configuration to a lower level and manage it per page.
 To have a script to test with, set up another entry point:

 **src/another.js**